COVID-19 (Novel Coronavirus)

 Follow the North Carolina Department of Health and Human Services (NCDHHS) for statewide information and the Centers for Disease Control (CDC) for national and international information.

-For the latest, most up-to-date information, visit the Mecklenburg County Public Health website here.
+As a reminder, for the latest, most up-to-date information, visit the Mecklenburg County Public Health website here.

 Town of Davidson Updates